What you should know before you leave home?

 Braniff Graduate School - See the Graduate Coordinator in the graduate school office in Carpenter Hall.

-Neuhoff School of Ministry - Visit the Neuhoff SOM offices in Catherine Hall.
+Neuhoff Institute for Ministry & Evangelization - Visit the Neuhoff SOM offices in Catherine Hall.

 Graduate Business Students - Registration instructions are provided with your acceptance letter.
 Consult with your academic adviser by email or in person when you arrive.
 Actual registration is accomplished online.